 5.3 The Chief Executive Officer has senior management responsibility for information governance including data protection management and for providing proactive leadership to instil a culture of information security within Just IT through clear direction, demonstrated commitment, explicit assignment, and acknowledgment of information security responsibilities.

-5.4 The Head of Human Resources is the designated Data Protection Officer, who is responsible for recommending information governance and security strategy to the Chief Operating Officer and has executive oversight of policies, procedures and controls to manage information security and data protection.
+5.4 The Chief Information Officer is the designated Data Protection Officer, who is responsible for recommending information governance and security strategy to the Chief Executive Officer and has executive oversight of policies, procedures and controls to manage information security and data protection.

 5.5 All Heads of Departments are responsible for implementing the policy within their business areas, and for adherence by their staff.